 - Dr. Adam Mago, Researcher

-- Ms. Aliya Adefuin, Graduate Student
+- Dr. Aliya Purser, formerly Graduate Student (completed in September)

 - Ms. Xiaochen Fu, Graduate Student

 - Ms. Sourjya Baibhabee Nath, Graduate Student